 Using a foam roller for sciatica treatment is a great start, but there are a few additional stretches we recommend adding to your workout.
 These stretches work in tandem with foam rolling, greatly increasing your overall flexibility and reducing inflammation and injury.

 Stretch the Hamstrings.
 To do this stretch, you’ll need a chair, box, ottoman, or any other object that’s a foot or so tall.
-Place the object about 18 inches in front of you, and stretch one foot forward onto the object, keeping the knee straight.
-Then, keeping the back and opposite leg straight, lean gradually forward at the waist towards the outstretched leg.
+Place the object about 18 inches in front of you.
+Then stretch one foot forward onto the object, keeping the knee straight.
+Now, keeping the back and opposite leg straight, lean gradually forward at the waist towards the outstretched leg.
 Lean until you start to feel pressure on the hamstring, but don’t go too far.
 Hold for 20 seconds, then switch sides.

 Stretch the Lower Back.
 For this stretch, lie on your back with both legs forward.
 Slowly bend one leg, bringing the knee towards your chest.
 Wrap your arms around the leg to pull it tight to the chest, and hold for 5 seconds.
 Switch legs, and then perform 10 repetitions each.

 Regardless of the root cause of your sciatica, using a foam roller for sciatica can help to drastically reduce your symptoms.
-Whether you choose to add one or both of the above exercises into your daily workout, we hope that the information presented was useful and that you find yourself quickly on the road to recovery.
+Whether you choose to add one or both of the above exercises into your daily workout, we hope that you soon find yourself on the road to recovery.

 Knudsen, J.S., Mei-Dan, O., & Brick, M.J.
 (2016).
 Piriformis Syndrome and Endoscopic Sciatic Neurolysis.
 Sports Medicine and Arthroscopy Review, 24(1), 1-7. https://www.ncbi.nlm.nih.gov/pubmed/26752779